lloydmeta/slim-play/README.md

   }
   ```

-4. Add `play.application.loader=SimpleApp` to `./conf/application.conf` so that Play knows to load our custom app (that
+4. Add `play.application.loader=AppLoader` to `./conf/application.conf` so that Play knows to load our custom app (that
-  contains our simple routes)
+  contains our simple router)

+### More info

+The following links may be useful for further understanding on what is happening here:

+1. Official Play docs on [String Interpolating Routing DSL](https://www.playframework.com/documentation/2.4.x/ScalaSirdRouter)
+2. Official Play docs on [Compile-time dependency injection](https://www.playframework.com/documentation/2.4.x/ScalaCompileTimeDependencyInjection)

 ## Licence